Skip to content

 Zagreb

 Zagreb Cathedral is an exquisite Gothic structure that dates back to the mid-13th century.
-The cathedral suffered damage numerous times during its life, from destruction by the Mongols to the Ottoman invasion and destructive earthquakes.
-Following the 1880 earthquake, the cathedral’s two famous spires were added during the restoration process.
+The cathedral suffered damage numerous times, from destruction by the Mongols to the Ottoman invasion and destructive earthquakes.
+Following the 1880 earthquake, the cathedral’s two famous spires were added during restoration.
 The 2020 earthquake caused the breakage of the tip of the southern spire while it caused the northern spire to lean dangerously, which prompted the authorities to remove it.
 The cathedral’s famous spires were a wonder on their own; you could see them wherever you stood in the city, which isn’t a common phenomenon.

 The Cathedral of Zagreb is currently temporarily closed for restoration works.